Kori Krill oilKori Krill oil

 Joint Health

 Omega-3 DHA is found in the highest concentration in the retina, playing an especially important role in keeping our eyes healthy.
-It also assists in tear production which is important to eye health.
-Studies of animals like rodents and primates suggest that consuming Omega-3 fatty acids may help support retinal structure and health.3, 4, 5
+It also assists in tear production which is important for eye health and managing dry eye.
+Studies of animals like rodents and primates suggest that consuming Omega-3 fatty acids may help support retinal structure and health.
+3, 4, 5

 Omega-3 fatty acids are important in keeping our skin hydrated and strong.
 Fatty acids like Omega-3s are needed to maintain the integrity of the skin’s natural protective barrier function against environmental factors and to reduce water-loss through our skin.
 Shortages of these fatty acids compromise the skin barrier and lead to dry skin.
-Kori Krill Oil’s Omega-3s secure skin moisture and help to make the skin feel smoother and softer by helping to keep it hydrated.
+Kori’s krill oil is clinically shown to help improve skin hydration and skin elasticity.

 Krill Oil Softgels

-The most natural phospholipid Omega-3 form for superior absorption vs fish oil and no fishy aftertaste.
-Supports heart, brain, joint, eye, skin and immune health.
+Supports heart, brain, joint, eye, skin & immune health, with the most natural phospholipid Omega-3 form for superior absorption vs fish oil and no fishy aftertaste.

 STRESS & BODY